mycask/ftex/README.md

     monospace font.
 The original tutorials use either regular or italic font.
   - Fix typos.
-  - Render mathematical expressions in the text (not code) using LaTeX math mode.
+  - Render mathematical expressions in the text (not the ones in the code examples) using LaTeX math mode.
+  - Slightly more vertical space the copyright notice at the bottom of every section and the text above the copyright notice.

 Fortran 77 Tutorial: Fixes